 Colson Griffith graduated from Santa Clara University with a degree in Mechanical Engineering and has since transitioned to a career as a professional photographer focused on weddings and events in the San Francisco Bay area.
 He has been actively involved in the Big Brothers Big Sisters of the Bay Area acting as a big brother for the last three years, leading their Silicon Valley Young Professionals Committee as President for one year, and most recently holding a leadership position on their Junior Board Committee helping plan and organize four fund raising events in 2012/2013.
 Currently he is training for a marathon through the Leukemia and Lymphoma Society's Team in Training and is stoked for all the snow falling in Tahoe!
 Back to the top.

 A San Francisco transplant by way of Boston, Rebecca is thrilled to give back to her new city as a member of the GLIDE Legacy Committee.
-She is a strong believer in the power of technology for promoting the accessibility of knowledge, and brings over six years experience designing educational software.
-She began her career as an educational media producer, helping companies such as McGraw-Hill and Pearson Education to develop their technological strategies and deliver innovative products to market.
-Currently, as product designer for IXL Learning, Rebecca develops online curricula and interactive content for K-12 math and language arts products.
+She brings over eight years experience designing educational software and is a strong believer in the power of technology for promoting the accessibility of knowledge.
+Currently, as program manager for IXL Learning, Rebecca develops interactive content for K-12 math and language arts.
 Back to the top

 Born and raised in San Jose, Ca, Faham attended the University of Arizona, receiving his B.S. in Marketing and International Business while interning with various sports teams and agencies.
 Since graduation, he’s been employed by the San Francisco Giants and serves as the Director of Special Ticket Events.
 Under his leadership, the Giants Special Events have been recognized as one of the leading Targeted Marketing programs in professional sports.
 He’s developed ethnic marketing platforms as well as fundraising initiatives and is a liaison between the team and several non-profits including Autism Speaks, the Milagro Foundation, the Rex Foundation and numerous Education Foundations.
 Faham sits on the board for the Manny Pacquiao Foundation, working towards the common goals of development of sports facilities/opportunities for at-risk youth in disadvantaged communities in the Philippines.
 He has has also partnered with several civic-minded entities in San Francisco, including the Leukemia Lymphoma Society, to host fundraisers for individuals facing the financial challenges imposed by cancer treatment.
 He’s been recognized as a top alumnus, helping develop one of the U of A’s first sports marketing scholarships.
 In his spare time, Faham enjoys traveling the world, exercise and fitness and attending sporting events and concerts around the country.
 Back to the top.